mcmanuel295/TicTacToe-Game/README.md

 # TicTacToe-Game
-A simple web Tic-tac-toe games with java for the logic and operation
+A simple web Tic-tac-toe games with java for the logic and operation as it